DIY St Patrick’s Day Gnomes (How to Make an Irish Gnome)

 Three gnomes from a blog post about DIY Irish Gnomes.

 Gnome artist Ruth Johnson made all of the charming gnomes on this website.
-If you would prefer to purchase a handmade gnome, check out her new Etsy Shop.

 A Celtic gnome from a blog post about DIY Irish Gnomes.